aakarshsingh1217/Financial-Transactions-Analysis-System/README.md

 # Code description

-The code given in this folder provides a skeleton and some functions that you can use to develop your solution.
+The code given in this folder provides a skeleton and some functions that carry out the functionality of the Financial Transactions Analysis System.

 ## Installation

 Several packages are required for this code to work.
 They are listed in file `requirements.txt`.

-It is recommended that you create a dedicated Python environment for this assignment.
+It is recommended that you create a dedicated Python environment to run this project.
 That is, do not install the necessary packages in your system-wide Python environment.

 To create a Python environment, you can use [conda](https://www.anaconda.com/download) or venv/pip.